o2r-project/o2r-finder/README.md

 ### Local test proxy

-If you run the local test proxy from the project [o2r-platform](https://github.com/o2r-project/o2r-platform), you can run queries directly at the o2r API:
+If you run the web service proxy from the project [o2r-platform](https://github.com/o2r-project/o2r-platform), you can run queries directly at the o2r API:

 http://localhost/api/v1/search?q=*